 - Deliver large packages

 - Decorate, alter or improve the rental unit by repairs

 - Check if the tenant has violated safety or health codes

 - If the renter has abandoned the premises

-Renters in Washington can be evicted for various reasons, including nonpayment of rent, lease violation, and property damage.
-To evict a renter, landlords must follow the right legal procedure.
+Washington State tenants can be evicted for various reasons, including nonpayment of rent, rental agreement violation, and property damage.
+To evict renters, landlords must follow the right legal procedure.

 In Washington, self-evictions are illegal.
 Evictions can only be done through a court order.
 Otherwise, they would be illegal.
 An example of an act that’s illegal is the landlord changing the rental unit locks.

 Depending on the reason for eviction, there are several different types of eviction notices in Washington that landlords can serve tenants.
 Common types of notices in Washington include:

 |Ten-day notice||Lease violation(s)|

 |Three-day notice||Nuisance or disturbance|